dividedbyzeroco/warp-server/readme.md

     @beforeDestroy
     async checkAccess(classes, { user, master }) {
         if(!this.isNew && this.owner.id !== user.id || !master) {
-            throw new Error('Only owners of dogs or administrators can destroy their info');
+            throw new Error('Only owners of dogs, or administrators can destroy their info');
         }
     }